 With freemium survey tools, the basic functionality is free for the user and advanced features are restricted unless they are paid for.
 This flexibility is often useful for users as they can trial the software without any risks and only pay for the features that they need to use.
 The disadvantage with freemium tools is that features are limited and upgrading to advanced features can be more expensive than a paid-for licence.

-A paid-for licence or account gives you access to the full product offering and generally works out cheaper in the long term.
-Whilst some may see the cost as a disadvantage, survey providers are priced competitively so that users can be certain they are getting a good deal, often including discounts or increased functionality.
+A paid-for survey tool gives you access to the full product offering.
+More often than not the paid for tools work out cheaper in the long term.
+Whilst some buyers may see the cost as a disadvantage, survey providers are priced competitively so that users can be certain they are getting a good deal, often including discounts or increased functionality.

 At Webropol, we reward our customers for their loyalty, as we value their feedback on our software.
-With the support of our users, we can ensure we are providing leading technology and the most intuitive software on the market.
+With the support of our users, we provide leading technology and the most intuitive software on the market.

 Try our Standard Survey and Reporting tools for free!